Earthplace Preschool Policies & Procedures

 Outdoor play safety

-Children have the daily opportunity for outdoor play when weather, air quality, or environmental safety conditions do not pose a health risk.
+Children have a daily opportunity for outdoor play when weather, air quality, or environmental safety conditions do not pose a health risk.

 Based on the recommendation of the American Academy of Pediatrics, the U.S. Department of Health and Human Services and the American Public Health Association as printed in the book Caring for Children: National Health and Safety Performance Standards: Guidelines for Out-of-Home Child Care Programs, weather poses a significant health risk at 15° or below, including wind chill factor, and at a heat index at or above 90°.
 Therefore, as long as the temperature falls within those parameters, and in the winter months, the ground is not dangerously icy, our students play outdoors.
 We are able to check the exact temperature including the wind chill at our own weather station.